It’s not a new problem and it’s getting worse. It stalls projects and increases the cost of development.

 Important note: If you get job postings instead of resumes, make sure that you’re using the minus signs in

 -job -jobs at the end of your search string.
-To make sure that you have an actual minus signs and not dashes, replace the minus signs manually using your keyboard.
+To make sure that you have actual minus signs and not dashes, replace the minus signs manually using your keyboard.

 To learn more about how these Boolean search strings work and to get our Boolean Search Secrets ebook, visit our Boolean Search Secrets page.

 With the continuous collection of massive amounts of data through e-commerce and social media, the demand for big data experts is growing bigger every day.
 Hadoop is an open-source software framework created by the Apache Software Foundation to help businesses of all sizes manage big data.